 How to receive your TSA PreCheck step-by-step…

 Then, you are prompted to schedule an appointment at an enrollment center.
 There are over 380 Nationwide locations.

 Be prepared for a 10-minute appointment that includes fingerprinting for a background check.

 Add your Traveler Number to your airline reservation.

 Once your TSA PreCheck designation is received by applying online or in person, you get a Traveler Number.

 Use this “number” for a seamless screening process.

-- To view a TSA notification card, click here.
+To view what a TSA notification card looks like click here.

-I want to wrap up by extending my gratitude to thank you for stopping by today!
+We want to wrap up by extending our gratitude to thank you for stopping by today!

-Affiliate Disclaimer: This post may contain affiliate links for your convenience.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
-Thank you for your ongoing support which keeps this website alive!
+Affiliate Disclaimer: This post contains affiliate links for your convenience.
+As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
+We only recommend items we truly believe in based upon in-depth research, reviews, and/or personal experience.
+Thank you for your ongoing support to keep this website thriving for kids.